 The Animal Care Trust was founded in 1982 when senior staff at the Royal Veterinary College realised that the way in which care for small animals was delivered in the UK had to change.

-It was recognized that whilst in human medicine complex cases were handled in referral hospitals, no similar structure existed for veterinary care.
+It was recognised that whilst in human medicine complex cases were handled in referral hospitals, no similar structure existed for veterinary care.
 Moreover the pace at which specialist veterinary clinical skills were being developed meant that there was an opportunity to bring together a range of disciplines so that more complex cases could benefit from the cross-disciplinary expertise that could be brought together in hospital surroundings.

 Early years of the RVC